dpahoe/Dpahoe_HiddenMoves/README.md

 **Plugin Commands**

- 1. `HMEvent skill_id` - Added to a common event that is called from the Effect list of the required skill.
- 2. `HMObject skill_id` - Added to the interact-able event, like a tree or boulder.
+ 1. `HMObject skill_id` - Added to the interact-able event, like a tree or boulder.

 **How to**

  *  In the Plugin screen, Enter the skill's ID and the texts to be shown while using the HM, in the parameters section.
  *  Enter Plugin Command: `HMObject skill_id` on any event that needs to be affected by that skill.
 This event's `Self Switch C` will turn ON, when the HM is used on it.
- *  Call a Common Event in the required skill's Effects list.
- *  In that Common Event, enter Plugin Command `HMEvent skill_id`
  *  You can then do whatever you want with the event when it's `Self Switch C ON`, like show animation, and making it disappear, or make it movable by player.

 **Link**